 Mix and Match | Satisfy Your Millinery Appetite.

-Limousines pull up at the entrance of the lobby.
+In the meantime, limousines pull up at the entrance of the lobby.
 White-gloved escorts systematically open doors, ushering each occupant through the automated glass doors.

-You glow with excitement feeling the coolness of the inviting ambiance in the familiar lobby.
+Moreover, you glow with excitement feeling the coolness of the inviting ambiance in the familiar lobby.
 The registration desk is several feet away to the right just outside the banquet hall.